MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 The changes here are minimal because you only need to update or duplicate existing functionality and add a few utility functions.

-Your dapp now displays `account`, `balance`, and `chainId`, represented as hex values and numbers.
+Your dapp now displays `account`, `balance`, and `chainId`.
+The `chainId` is represented in both hex and decimal formats.
+The values on your display will reflect your Metamask wallet contents and may not be the same as you see below.

 ![MetaMask address, balance, and chain](../assets/tutorials/react-dapp/pt1-07.png)

-Your dapp detects any changes to `balance` or `chain`, and the utility functions format hex strings to be human-readable for display.
+Your dapp detects any changes to `balance` or `chainId`.
+For the `chainId` the utility functions convert the hex strings into a human-readable decimal value for display.

-For chain IDs, you use the hex version in RPC calls and the numeric version for display.
+For chain IDs, you use the hex version in RPC calls and the decimal version for display.
 To get the human-readable number of the chain, you use `parseInt`.

 :::caution important